omrijsharon/torchlex/README.md

 _dim_ plays the same roll as in torch.softmax function.
 This function returns the probability density function of your ComplexTensor which is the equivalent of the expectation value in quantum mechanics.
 The function divides (normalizes) the ComplexTensor by the sum of abs(z) in  dimension _dim_ and takes the abs of the result.
-If left empty or dim=None, the ComplexTensor will be divided by the sum of abs(z) in all dimentions.
+If left empty or dim=None, the ComplexTensor will be divided by the sum of abs(z) in all dimensions.

 ### Wave function
 ```